Links to vRDC Dashboards

 Timing of Rollout and Access

-RDCs will be migrated to the vRDC IT platform in a staggered rollout starting in 2025 and will be completed by early 2026.
+RDCs will be migrated to the vRDC IT platform in a staggered rollout starting in 2025 and continuing into 2026.

 Researchers will be contacted by the CRDCN and Statistics Canada in advance of their RDC’s transition to the vRDC IT platform.